Health Sciences - Fitness Wellness, Bachelor of Science

 You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
 We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
 (Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)

-CHM 151 is not required for this degree, but is a prerequisite for BIO 338 which is required for this degree.
+BIO 181 and CHM 151 are not required for this degree, but are prerequisites for other courses which are required for this degree.
 (You may be able to count these prerequisites toward your liberal studies or general elective credit).

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.